dssg/mlforpublicpolicylab/01 - Intro and Scoping/README.md

 Notes for Tuesday:
 - Different from previous iterations of the course, project-driven
 - Note that there isn't a single lecture on the syllabus about ML methods, class is about everything that happens before and after building a model, which is where you spend most of your time anyway
-- There are no comprehensive readings -- the readings we've selected for each class speak to pieces, but lectures will be important to get a more complete understanding
+- There are no comprehensive readings -- the readings we've selected for each class speak to elements of the topics, but lectures will be important to get a more complete understanding

+Required Readings for Thursday:
+- *Data Science Project Scoping Guide* [Available Online](http://www.datasciencepublicpolicy.org/home/resources/data-science-project-scoping-guide/)
+- *Using Machine Learning to Assess the Risk of and Prevent Water Main Breaks* by Kumar, A, Rizvi, SAA, et al. KDD 2018.
+[Available Online](https://dl.acm.org/citation.cfm?id=3219835)

+Optional Reading:
+- *Deconstructing Statistical Questions* by Hand, D.J.
+J. Royal Stat Soc.
+A 157(3) 1994.
+[Available Online](http://stat688.bio5.org/sites/default/files/fall2014/hand-deconstructin.pdf)